apache/jackrabbit-site/src/site/markdown/index.md

 #### March 10th, 2016: Apache Jackrabbit Oak 1.4.0 released
 Apache Jackrabbit Oak 1.4.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
-See the [downloads](downloads.html) page for more details

 #### March 7th, 2016: Apache Jackrabbit Oak 1.2.12 released
 Jackrabbit Oak 1.2.12 is a patch release that contains fixes and